DomizianoScarcelli/spotify-recommender/slides.md

 ---

 ## The Autoencoder

 <div class="flex justify-center">
     <img src="/images/autoencoder.png">
 </div>

 <v-clicks>

 Input: Concatenation between songs and artists in the playlist, encoded in the following way:

 -   **Songs encoding**: the same as User-Based CF;
 -   **Artists encoding**: $1$ if artist in playlist, $0$ otherwise.

 It reconstruct the input playlist.
 The intuition is that songs with high values in the reconstructed vectors are relevant for the input playlist.

 </v-clicks>

 <!--
-The autoencoder works in this way:
-It takes in input the vector encoding of the songs in the playlist, and the artists.
-The song vector is built exactly as for the other models, and the artist vector follows the same principle, meaning there is a $1$ in the position $i$ if the artist $i$ appears inside of the playlist, $0$ otherwise.
+The autoencoder works in the following way.
+It takes in input the concatenation between the songs and artists vector.
+The songs vector is encoded in the same way as the user-based cf, the artists vector follows the same principle, so a 1 if the artist i is in the playlist, 0 otherwise.

-It's trained to reconstruct the input playlist.
-The intuition is that songs with high values in the reconstructed vectors are relevant for the input playlist.
+The model learns to reconstruct the input playlist, and the intuition is that songs with high values in the reconstructed vectors are relevant for the input playlist.
 -->

 ---